geeksterin/WebAssignment/5-Weekly-Test/Weekly-test-3.md

 # Weekly-Test-3

+### - An answer folder has been given to you below where you will be answering all the question

+### - Do mention all the steps which you took to reach the final answer.

 # Question 1

 ### How many alert dialogs will the following Javascript generate, and what will be displayed in each of them?